 - Quality suffers – both product quality and customer care.
 When you’re the best, you don’t have to try as hard, right?

 - Companies begin to ignore the industry landscape, emerging trends, and competitive developments.
 “We’re the best – we don’t care what anybody else is doing.”

 - Leadership is unable to see the need to make strategy shifts or reinvent their organizations, or they fall so far behind the curve they fail at reinvention efforts.

 Many of these companies have held a leadership position for so long that they’ve convinced themselves the ride will go on forever.
 Meanwhile, new and aggressive competitors are capitalizing on business opportunities and stealing your best customers.
 Even worse, they’re stealing your brightest employees!
 Customer perceptions change, and market leadership falters.
-The word on the street becomes “Yeah, the ABC Company isn’t what it used to be…”When company pride shifts to arrogance, you're running backwards toward a cliff and you don't even know it.
+The word on the street becomes “Yeah, the ABC Company isn’t what it used to be…”When pride shifts to arrogance, you're driving toward a brick wall at 100 mph, and you don't even know it.
 Click To Tweet

 “Only the paranoid survive” – Andy Grove, former Intel Chairman and CEO

 How do you prevent this from happening?
 The good news (and maybe the bad news) is that it has to start in the corner office.
 Leadership can’t afford to relax – it has to maintain a healthy dose of paranoia (in Andy Grove’s words) and excitement that fuels creativity, innovation and operational excellence.
 This has to come from the very top, and a culture of excellence and continuous improvement has to permeate the organization.
 Along with a top-down emphasis, here are a few ideas that can foster a high performance, winning culture: